kovidgoyal/calibre/manual/faq.rst

 Over the air
 ^^^^^^^^^^^^^^

-The easiest way to transfer books wirelessly to your Android device is to use the `Calibre Companion <https://calibrecompanion.co?utm_source=Calibre&utm_medium=Website&utm_campaign=Main&utm_term=FAQ&utm_content=Android>`__ Android app.
-This app allows calibre to connect to your Android device wirelessly, just as though you plugged in the device with a USB cable.
-You can browse files on the device in calibre and use the :guilabel:`Send to device` button to transfer files to your device wirelessly.

-calibre also has a builtin web server, the :guilabel:`Content server`.
+calibre has a builtin web server, the :doc:`server`.
+It makes you calibre collection available over the net.
+You can brwse it on your device using a simple browser or a dedicated application.
-You can browse your calibre collection on your Android device by using the calibre Content server, which makes your collection available over the net.
 First perform the following steps in calibre

   * Set the :guilabel:`Preferred Output Format` in calibre to EPUB for normal Android devices or MOBI for Kindles (The output format can be set under :guilabel:`Preferences->Interface->Behavior`)